pablo-gar/pablo-gar.github.io/resume.md

 #### Ph.D. thesis project

-*2015 – Present, Fraser lab.
+*2015 – Present, Fraser and Morrison labs.
 Stanford University	Stanford, CA.*

 Working on the application of evolution and population genomics to understand the mutational process in humans.
 Pioneering computational methods and techniques that leverage public genomic data to understand the somatic mutation landscape in the human healthy body.
 Integration of genomics, transcriptomics and phenotypic data to perform association analysis, which together have uncovered the molecular mechanisms underlying the acquisition of somatic mutations in the human body.